HY-D1/tiny-detector/README.md

 - `hate` (2): `identity_hate == 1`
 - `toxic` (1): any other toxic label (e.g., `toxic`, `insult`, `obscene`, `threat`, `severe_toxic`) without identity hate

-A stratified train/validation split is created and saved as:
+A stratified train/validation split is saved to:

 - `data/processed/train.csv`
 - `data/processed/val.csv`

-## Installation and environment
+> Note: in most setups, raw/processed datasets are not tracked in git.
+If you keep them locally, make sure `data/` is ignored.

-### Docker (recommended)
+## Quickstart (Docker)

 Build the dev image: